aws-samples/sample-thailand-secure-lz/cloudformation/readme.md

 Complete these validation checks before starting the deployment of the SLZ.
 1. Have your AWS management account ready.
 If not can create by this link https://aws.amazon.com/resources/create-account/
 2. Login with the user that has an Administrator access
 3. Create and AWS organization in management account.
 Go to AWS Organizaion , Click “Create an organization”.
-Write down the Orgainzaion ID (o-xxx), We will use in the other step of installation.
+Write down the Orgainzaion ID (o-xxx) Under Organization > Settings, We will use in the other step of installation.
 4. Prepare an email for create 2 new accounts
 5. From the AWS organization create a  new account name “Shared Service” .
 This account will use for backup administration, administration delegation and other common cloud operation actions.
 This account will be required during Control Tower Backup setup.
 6. Create a new account name “Central Backup”.
 This account will use for the central storage of backups.
 This account will be required during Control Tower Backup setup.